JCForszp/Azure-Machine-Learning-Engineer-Optimizing_a_Pipeline_in_Azure/README.md

 The project uses a unique dataset made out of 32 950 observations - with some caveats: three features are highly correlated (emp.var.rate, euribor3m and nr.employed) and the outcomes are largely imbalanced (88.6% rejected the offer, 11.2% accepted it, leading to a null accuracy of almost 89% from the start).
-So, the gap between the accuracy of the first method (91.76%) with the second (91.68%) and the null accuracy (88.6%) is pretty close.
+So, the gap between the accuracy of the first method (91.76%) with the second (91.68%) and the null accuracy (88.6%) is relatively small.
 [Analysis](bankmarketing.html).
 More work needs to be done on the dataset to provide more positive cases.

 Relying exclusively on the accuracy, the best performing model was the logistics regression, at the end.